Revolution of Dignity: 18 February 2014

-On 18 February at 16:00, the Kyiv Metro stopped all service because of a terrorist threat.

-Initial clashes (Mariinskyi and Lypky)
+Protest march and initial clashes

 The night before the clashes, Right Sector called on all of its members to ready themselves for a "peace offensive" on 18 February.
 The Maidan People's Union also urged all concerned citizens to take part in the "peace offensive", which student unions had agreed to join as well.
 The Maidan Union reported on the morning of 18 February that columns of protesters would begin a march on parliament at 08:30.

 That morning, around 20,000 demonstrators marched on the parliament building as that body was set to consider opposition demands for a new constitution and government.
 Around 09:45, the demonstrators broke through the police barricade of several personnel-transport trucks near the building of the Central Officers' Club of Ukraine and pushed the cordon of police aside.
 The clashes started after some two dozen demonstrators moved a police vehicle blocking their path to parliament.
 At 10:00, a member of parliament representing Batkivshchyna, Lesya Orobets, reported that police armed with Fort-500T shotguns had begun to attack with flash and stun grenades from Shovkovychna Street and Lypska Street.

 As the column neared the parliament building at 10:08, it met resistance from another cordon of police officers.
 There were reports that the number of protesters had swelled to 50,000.
 At 10:18, according to other reports, explosions and smoke were seen on Instytutska Street as people started to tear up roadway paving blocks.
 Protesters started to throw the pavement blocks at the police, while officers defending themselves with shields tried to subdue the crowd with stun grenades.
 Protesters who had barricaded themselves near the Dynamo Stadium colonnade began setting fire to tires.
 At about 10:30, parliament was set to vote on whether to restore the 2004 constitution.
 However, it did not happen as Chairman Rybak did not register the bill.

 At 10:33, the street fights between protesters and the police shifted to Shovkovychna Street.
 Protesters started to wave ₴200 banknotes in the face of some of Yanukovych's police forces—saying that they were mercenaries—in Mariinskyi Park.
 An activist, Oleksandr Aronets, reported that snipers were targeting civilians.
 By 11:00, protesters had sustained serious wounds.
 Molotov cocktails were thrown by the protesters, and on Shovkovnycha Street, a barricade of dump trucks was set on fire.